alexriverau/data-structures-and-algorithms/python/docs/stack_queue_pseudo/README.md

-# Implement a Queue using two Stacks.
+# Implement a Queue using two Stacks

 * Create a new class called PseudoQueue
 * Methods: